 Tuck Muntarbhorn

 Tuck Muntarbhorn (b.
-1994, Thailand) is a multidisciplinary conceptual artist working across photography, painting, textiles, performance and installation.
-Raised between Thailand and the United Kingdom, their practice explores light and the generative space of the “in-between” (ma) as both spiritual and material forces connecting body, memory and place.
-Descended from lineages of pioneering surgeons and fashion designers, Muntarbhorn brings together the languages of incision and stitching – treating art as what they describe as “surgery to clothe the soul”.
+1994, Bangkok, Thailand) is a multidisciplinary conceptual artist working across photography, painting, textiles, performance and installation.
+Their practice is organised around two key signatures – light, embodied as the sun, and shadow, embodied as the artist’s silhouette cast across the ancient sites they inhabit – exploring the “in-between” (ma) as a spiritual and material force connecting body, memory, and place.
+Descended from lineages of pioneering surgeons and fashion designers, Muntarbhorn treats art as “meditations, surgery and the clothing of the soul”.